mtelvers/nccc/index.md

 The Judges are hoping to hear closed handstroke leads, which is the style practiced in Devon, but open handstroke leads will not be penalised provided they are consistent.

-In order to enable as many bands to compete as possible in the time available there will be no practising on the bells, which is how Devon Association competitions are run, but there will be opportunities to practice in the morning at other towers.
+In order to enable as many bands to compete as possible in the time available there will be no practising on the bells, which is how Devon Association competitions are run.

 # Judging

 Our judges are Owen Borlaise and Chris Kippin.
 Owen is a well known judge of Devon Association competitions.
 Chris is best known for judging competitions outside Devon but did sit and judge alongside the judges at the Major Final a few years ago.
 Apparently he judged more harshly than the local judges!
-There may be a third judge to be confirmed.

 # Best Ringing